by Jay O'Toole

 Quickly dressed, brushed teeth, grabbed schoolbooks, thought Lovely, I ran downstairs to kiss Dad as he ran out of the door to go to work.

 Mom was up and dressed, Lovely remembered.
 She was ready for the drive to school.
-Mom looked the way she always looked, like an angel from a stained glass window of a cathedral.
+Mom looked the way she always looked, like an angel in a stained glass window of a cathedral.

 The first part of the ride to school that morning was the same as so many mornings before, but then we approached the Main Street Exchange…, Lovely recalled with a sadness she could taste like milk that had soured with age.
 In slow motion, I saw a man fall off his bike right in front of Mom.
 Mom swerved left to miss him, which put her in the path of an oncoming semi-truck.
 One moment she was Mom with a twinkle in her lovely hazel eyes.
 The next moment she was the angel I always thought she had to be.
 How did I ever survive that crash with the car rolling over and over, becoming less and less space on the inside where we were?
 How did I ever stop crying when I came to and soon realized that Mom was gone?
 How did I ever return to anything like "normal" when nothing "normal" was left in my life?